-

 They’re called Traffic Collision Avoidance Systems (TCAS) and Automatic Dependent Surveillance-Broadcast (ADS-B).

 These systems improve situational awareness and help prevent mid-air collisions by allowing aircraft to share their positions and other relevant information with each other.
-This way, pilots can get warnings if aircraft get too close to each other, even if ATC doesn’t notice.

-What is “Ident?”
+What Is “Ident?”

 Okay, so we’ve talked about transponder modes and transponder codes, but there’s one more transponder feature you need to understand.